Russell Cave National Monument: Visitation

 Russell Cave National Monument is located at 3729 County Road 98, Bridgeport, Alabama 35740.
 The site is open year-round, seven days a week (closed on New Year's Day, Thanksgiving Day, and Christmas Day).
 Hours of operation are 8:00 am to 4:30 pm Central Time.
-There are no fees to enter the park or tour the cave.
+No fees are charged to enter the park or tour the cave.

-A diverse range of attractions are available to visitors of Russell Cave National Monument.
+A diverse range of attractions is available to visitors of Russell Cave National Monument.

 Gilbert H. Grosvenor Visitor Center

 In the center, guests can view museum exhibits, watch documentary films about the lifestyles of prehistoric peoples, or purchase items from the gift shop or bookstore.

 The visitor center at Russell Cave National Monument is named after Gilbert Hovey Grosvenor, the editor of National Geographic Magazine from 1903 to 1954, and president of the National Geographic Society from 1920 to 1954.
 The visitor center was dedicated in 1967.

 Cave shelter

 Guided tours of the cave shelter are conducted by National Park Service Interpretative Rangers.
 The cave shelter includes the areas that were occupied by the prehistoric groups and features a diorama depicting activities of the occupants.
-The cave shelter is located approximately 300 yards (300 m) from the visitor center.
-It is accessed via an elevated wooden boardwalk.
+The cave shelter is located about 300 yd (310 m) from the visitor center.
+It is accessed via by an elevated wooden boardwalk.